 That covers some of the most notable skin benefits of jojoba oil.
 Now onto what it can do for hair!

-Hair Benefits of Jojoba Oil
+Benefits of Jojoba Oil for Hair

 Not only can jojoba oil’s hydrating sebum-like molecules moisturize skin, but they can help condition hair, too.
 When hair is brittle and damaged, it’s prone to breakage and developing pesky split ends.
 Taking a bit of this oil and applying it either directly to your hair and scalp or adding a few drops into your favorite conditioner or hair mask will work wonders for locks that lack life and even luster.
 It’s also an oil that’s ideal for those with thin or fine hair, as it’s extremely lightweight.